Shivam2094/omdb_app/README.md

 - Fetch movie details when a movie is selected from the list
 - Share movie via other apps
 - Display error dialog if no movies detais fetched due to network failure/Server Exception
+- Tests written for core functionalities

+## External packages used

+- equatable -> to compare movie and movie detail objects and check for equality
+- dartz -> functonal programming package. used to get either Failure or Success object from same function call.
+- data_connection_checker -> to check availability of internet connection.
+- provider -> for state management.
+- flutter_svg -> to display svg assets.
+- cached_network_image -> to display movie posters and cache them
+- share_plus -> to share movie using other apps or copy movie title.
+-